JNRowe/river-configs/sections/keybindings.rst

 .. note::

-    Media and function keys perform tasks that should work regardless of screen lock state.
+    Media and function keys operate independently of the screen lock state.

 Passthrough mode for testing configuration
 ''''''''''''''''''''''''''''''''''''''''''